xyproto/algernon/README.md

 * `serverdir(...)` returns the directory where the server is running.
 If a filename is given, then the path to where the server is running, joined with a path separator and the given filename, is returned.

-Lua functions for persistent data structures
+Lua functions for the supported data structures
 --------------------------------------------

 ##### Set